 - Institutional investor allocations are expected to increase, according to 77% of respondents.

-Hong Kong, 9 January 2014 –The private equity market in Asia-Pacific is coming of age and is realizing substantial growth not only in volume and value terms but also in terms of market maturity according to a new report “A maturing market: Asia-Pacific private equity outlook 2014”, released today by EY.
+Kuala Lumpur, 6 February 2014 – The private equity market in Asia-Pacific is coming of age and is realizing substantial growth not only in volume and value terms but also in terms of market maturity according to a new report “A maturing market: Asia-Pacific private equity outlook 2014”, released today by EY.
 The report, developed in collaboration with Mergermarket, highlights that rising investor sophistication as general partners utilize new means of investing, as well as greater understanding of the complex PE model by business leaders are underpinning this growth – and hence leading to expected increased deal activity in the region going forward.

-One of the standout trends in this year’s survey was that cash-rich corporates would no longer pose the greatest challenge to private equity in Asia-Pacific in the year ahead.
+One of the standout trends in this year’s survey is that cash-rich corporates will no longer pose the greatest challenge to private equity in Asia-Pacific in the year ahead.
 Only 40% of respondents chose this option as opposed to 79% in 2012.

 In terms of challenges, 62% of respondents expect overvalued targets to be a major hurdle.
 This follows an upswing in sentiment from last year, when only 48% felt valuation issues would prove most challenging.

-“To bridge the value expectation gap, private equity needs to be able to develop a relationship between the parties, rapport that can be created with open communication and by a demonstration of value.
-Having specialist knowledge of a particular sector, a track record of excellence and access to markets will all serve to establish improved ties with the seller group,” added Eva.
+Luke Pais, Co-Leader for Asean Private Equity at EY said: “To bridge the value expectation gap, private equity needs to be able to develop a relationship between the parties, rapport that can be created with open communication and by a demonstration of value.
+Having specialist knowledge of a particular sector, a track record of excellence and access to markets will all serve to establish improved ties with the seller group,”